Elle and Blair Fowler: Personal life

 On July 3, 2015, Elle became engaged to singer and songwriter Alex Goot.
 He proposed on the beach, wrote the song "Unstoppable" about her, and played it during the proposal.
 On June 19, 2016, they were married at the Bacara Resort in Santa Barbara, California.
-Their first child, James Alexander Goot, was born on June 21, 2018.
-On September 29, 2021 Elle announced she is pregnant with their 2nd child and due in April 2022.
-Their second son, Scott William Goot, was born on April 4th 2022.
-In early 2019, the sisters both announced their relocation to Tennessee.
-As of May 2020, they both reside in Nashville, Tennessee.
-Blair began attending college, majoring in Interior Design, in Tennessee and is due to graduate in 2022.
+They have two sons: James Alexander (born June 21, 2018) and Scott William (born April 4, 2022).
+In September 2024, they announced that they were expected their third child.
+A baby girl, Juliette Claire, was born in February 2025.
+An official birthdate has not been announced.
+As of late 2019, the family resides in Nashville, Tennessee.